- Purchase the complete Expat Arrivals Sao Paulo Guide (PDF)

 From international designer labels to local, traditional items, there are plenty of shopping options across São Paulo.

-For an upscale shopping experience, expats can visit Rua Oscar Freire.
-This tree-lined street is one of the city’s most famous areas for shopping.
+For an upscale shopping experience, expats can visit Iguatemi Shopping or Shopping Cidade São Paulo in trendy Avenida Paulista.
+Rua Oscar Freire is one of the most popular shopping districts in São Paulo.
 Shopping Pátio Higienópolis, a mall in the Higienópolis neighbourhood, is another option for those looking for luxurious products.

-Avenida Paulista is home to many shops and restaurants.
-For American-type malls, expats can try Iguatemi, Cidade Jardim, Shopping Eldorado and Centro Comercial Aricanduva.
-These are all home to the usual array of shops, restaurants, food courts and cinemas one would expect from any mall.
+Avenida Paulista is also home to many shops and restaurants.
+For American-type malls, expats can try Cidade Jardim, Shopping Eldorado and Centro Comercial Aricanduva.
+These are all home to the typical array of shops, restaurants, food courts and cinemas one would expect from any mall.

 Eating out in São Paulo